marttiphpbb/phpbb-ext-webpush/README.md

 # phpBB Extension - marttiphpbb Web Push Notifications

 ## EARLY DEVELOPMENT STAGE !!
+DO NOT INSTALL

 [Topic on phpBB.com]()

 ## Requirements

-* phpBB 3.2.x
+* phpBB 3.3+
 * PHP 7.1+ (PHP 7.2+ recommanded)

 ## Quick Install

-You can install this on the latest release of phpBB 3.2 by following the steps below:
+You can install this on the latest release of phpBB by following the steps below:

-* Create `marttiphpbb/webpushnotifications` in the `ext` directory.
+* Create `marttiphpbb/webpush` in the `ext` directory.
-* Download and unpack the repository into `ext/marttiphpbb/webpushnotifications`
+* Download and unpack the repository into `ext/marttiphpbb/webpush`
 * Enable `Web Push Notifications` in the ACP at `Customise -> Manage extensions`.

 ## Uninstall

 * Disable `Web Push Notifications` in the ACP at `Customise -> Extension Management -> Extensions`.
 * To permanently uninstall, click `Delete Data`.
-Optionally delete the `/ext/marttiphpbb/webpushnotifications` directory.
+Optionally delete the `/ext/marttiphpbb/webpush` directory.

 ## Support

-* Report bugs and other issues to the [Issue Tracker](https://github.com/marttiphpbb/phpbb-ext-webpushnotifications/issues).
+* Report bugs and other issues to the [Issue Tracker](https://github.com/marttiphpbb/phpbb-ext-webpush/issues).

 ## License